Leo-Mooney/760-heuristics/README.md

-Winning algorithm for ENGSCI 760 heuristics assignment Generated with `smelter.c`
+Winning algorithm for ENGSCI 760 heuristics assignment.

+Generated with `smelter.c`